bheesma/aws-checklists/README.md

 * Limit IAM role permissions

 ## Batch
+* IAM based security
+* AWS Batch uses ECS which in turn uses EC2 instances.
+Hence the security for ECS & EC2 instance apply.

 ## ECS / ECR / EKS

 ## AWS Backup
+* Enable encryption for the resource that is being backed up.
+The AWS Backup uses the same KMS Key used for encrypting the resource.

 ## Dynamo DB
 * Enable encryption at rest